laudtetteh/wfhu-backend/README.md

 ### `yarn develop`
 `yarn develop` starts the server in developement environment and builds the administration panel.
 Open [http://localhost:1337/admin](http://localhost:1337/admin) to view it in the browser.

+### `git push heroku main`
+`git push heroku main` deploys the current local version of the app to the Heroky main branch